patrickjane/hss-server/README.md

 (venv) hss@ceres:/srv/hss $
 ```

-# Skill development
+# Bindings

+## Python

-In order to develop your own skill, check out the `hss_skill` package at [HSS - Skill](https://github.com/patrickjane/hss-skill).
-It will give detailed instructions of how to develop skills for the hermes skill server.
+In order to develop your own skill in Python, check out the `hss_skill` package at [HSS - Skill](https://github.com/patrickjane/hss-skill).

+## Node.JS

+In order to develop your own skill with Node.JS, check out the `node-hss-skill` package at [HSS - Skill](https://github.com/patrickjane/node-hss-skill).

 # Systemd service